 I’ll be the first to admit that while I did achieve a number of my goals this past year, they were the wrong goals.
 They were primarily about my own development and how I could become the best teacher.
 I didn’t really think about how they would affect my students.

 These goals were narcissistic and revolved around building up the “McCormick Teaching Brand.”
 (I just threw up in my mouth a little bit.)
 These goals were more about broad influence and less about a deeper, more immediate impact.

 But now I’ve learned my lesson!
 I’m going to give you the pep talk that I wish I could’ve given myself back at the end of last year.
 Fair warning: there are lots of exclamation points.

 Don’t let “no’s” from administrators in the past deter you from asking.
 What’s the worst that could happen?
 Just do it!

 If you’re feeling especially daring, try out a few projects that get you thinking and working under a whole new paradigm.
-Maybe 2016 is the year to dabble with Teaching for Artistic Behavior, Choice-Based Art Education, Studio Habits of Mind, or STEAM.
+Maybe this is the year to dabble with Teaching for Artistic Behavior, Choice-Based Art Education, Studio Habits of Mind, or STEAM.